 The Mexican Spanish dub deserves an special mention: Fred (and also Barney for a few episodes) in the original TV series was dubbed by Mexican comedian and actor Jorge Arvizu, who also voiced Bugs Bunny and Maxwell Smart and he's maybe the most iconical of all the voice actors who voiced Fred in Mexico.
 In other animated incarnations, he's voiced by Arturo Mercado (Speed Racer and Simba) who was the second most know voice actor for Fred in Spanish and he also reprised that role in the live-action film.
 Humberto Velez (Homer Simpson) also voiced Fred in the I Yabba-Dabba Do! direct-to-video film.
 Barney was voiced by Julio Lucena (who voiced Top Cat), in other animated adaptations and in the film, he's voiced by Francisco Colmenero (who voiced Pumbaa) and in I Yabba-Dabba Do! direct-to-video film, Alfonso Obregon (Kakashi Hatake and Shrek) voice him too.

-No Export for You: At least in syndication; an episode in which the Flintstones encounter a group of stereotypical Wild West Indians was successfully banned from broadcast in Saskatchewan after protests from Native groups.
+No Export for You: At least in syndication — an episode in which the Flintstones encounter a group of stereotypical Wild West Indians was successfully banned from broadcast in Saskatchewan after protests from Native American groups.
 The ban became moot when the show began airing on nationally broadcast cable networks and came out on DVD, however.

 Old Shame: The Flintstones cast promoted Winston cigarettes during the show's first two seasons.
-Amusingly, those ads are now among the only vintage tobacco commercials that one can easily find online (since showing them is technically illegal just about everywhere on earth).
+Amusingly, those ads are now among the only vintage tobacco commercials that one can easily find online (since showing them is technically illegal just about everywhere on the planet).

 Post-show examples.
 At this point, all of the original Flintstones actors, except for John Stephenson (the voice of Mr. Slate), have died and been replaced (some multiple times).